-ASH IP is currently investing in digital services firms focused on a combination of software development, data engineering, and marketing technology generating $25-$50 million of annual revenue.
+ASH IP invests in digital services firms with a focus on software engineering, data and analytics, and marketing technologies.
+We make control investments in profitable firms generating between $25-$50 million in annual revenue.

 Dahler Battle joined ASH Investment Partners in June 2022, and assists the firm with identifying investment opportunities, due diligence, and portfolio support.

 He previously worked at EduLab Capital Partners, an early-stage venture capital firm that supports data-centric companies across North America and East Asia.
 At EduLab, Dahler lead the Company’s proprietary sourcing efforts and portfolio development initiatives.
 Dahler previously worked at Village Capital, where he focused on venture capital investments in fintech, healthcare, and agriculture.
 Dahler holds a Masters in Data Science from UC-Berkely and B.A.s in Economics and Foreign Affairs from the University of Virginia.

 Sarah Kaplan joins ASH to support the firm and its portfolio companies in operations and process design, management, efficiency, and success.